sherryfish321/Leetcode/Stack/150. Evaluate Reverse Polish Notation/README.md

 > - Ask clarifying questions and use examples to understand what the interviewer wants out of this problem.
 > - Choose a “happy path” test input, different than the one provided, and a few edge case inputs.
 > - Verify that you and the interviewer are aligned on the expected inputs and outputs.
 - Is there any time or space complexity requirement?
+- Can we assume the stack will always have two elements when we encounter an operator?
+  Ans.
+Yes, valid RPN means every operator follows exactly two operands.
+- Are all operands integers?

 Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category
-- Stack:
+- Stack: This is a stack-based problem.
+We can push numbers onto the stack.
+When we encounter an operator, pop two numbers, compute, and push the result back.

 Plan
 > - Sketch visualizations and write pseudocode
 > - Walk through a high-level implementation with an existing diagram
 - First idea:
-  1.
+  1. Create an empty stack
+  2. Traverse each token in tokens
+     - If it is a number -> convert to int -> push onto the stack
+     - If it is an operator -> pop two numbers and apply the operator -> push the result back
+  3. At the end, the only element left in the stack is the answer

 Review
 > - Re-check that your algorithm solves the problem by running through important examples